jundalisay/sp/content/en/research/blavatsky/doctrine/part-2/section-09.md

 title: "The Moon; Deus Lunus, Phœbe"
 heading: "Section 9"
 weight: 28
-description: "Helena Petrovna Blavatsky is the founder of Theosophy."
+description: "This archaic symbol is the most poetical and philosophical of all symbols"
 c: "indigo"
 ---

-This archaic symbol is the most poetical of all symbols, as also the most philosophical.
+This archaic symbol is the most poetical and philosophical of all symbols.

 The ancient Greeks brought it into prominence, and the modern poets have worn it threadbare.

 The Queen of Night, riding in the majesty of her peerless light in Heaven, throwing all, even Hesperus, into darkness, and spreading her silver mantle over the whole Sidereal World, has ever been a favourite theme with all the poets of Christendom, from Milton and Shakespeare down to the latest versifier.